 'Bored Teenagers #10' was released on 24 November 2017, and not only featured 'Soldiers' and 'Angels of Mercy' as planned, but the CD version also included the previously unreleased 'Angels of Mercy Dub', all three recordings taken from the original 1980 master tape.
 Tony, Jim, Gerry and Paul reformed Fenzyx to play the album launch the following night at N5 Live at The Gunners, the first time the original line-up had played together in over 35 years, and by an amazing coincidence, exactly 33 years to the day that the band folded in 1984!

 By a further strange coincidence, it was the 'Angels of Mercy' connection to the NHS in 2016 that ultimately brings the Fenzyx story full circle.

 Following this, Tony, Jim, Gerry and Paul decided that it would be fun to carry on with the band, playing a couple of gigs a year and recording a few tunes.

 So with that, on Saturday 7th July 2018 the band played the Walthamstow Festival at The Sinbin at The Plough and Harrow in Leytonstone and then headed off to the studio on Sunday 12th August 2018.
 'You Control The Lights', 'None of Your Concern' and 'Possession' were recorded at Chapel Bell Studio in Uxbridge with John Bell, sound engineer and studio owner at the helm.
-These are due for release later in 2019.
+One of the tunes, 'Possession' features on 'Waltham Forest's Finest' CD released on 16th June 2019, profits from the sale of which will be donated to Wood Street Community Radio.
+The remaining two tunes are due for release later in 2019.